 Some of our graduates didn’t live here, either!
 As you proceed in your application process, we will work together to determine the best location for your residency.
-Right now, the two residency hubs are in Wheaton, IL (Church of the Resurrection) or Hopkins, MN (Church of the Cross).
+Right now, we have training hubs in Wheaton, IL (Church of the Resurrection) or Hopkins, MN (Church of the Cross).
 Residencies may be based at sister churches in each hub’s surrounding metro area.
 Should you be accepted to a residency, we will assist you in finding housing in the area as you prepare to move.

 Church Planting Residents are required to become confirmed Anglicans, while Ministry Residents are not.
 Confirmation is a process that may involve additional classes at your host church.

 Thinking about applying?2>

 Check out our application page.